-So I invite you to dive with me into the creation of my new favourite kimono!
+So I invite you to dive with me into creating my new favorite kimono!

 First, a bit of clothing history and some clarifications